 - Get up slowly and gradually to prevent dizziness.

 - Monitor the effect of each activity and adjust the regimen if necessary as the pregnancy progresses.

 - The body needs more oxygen and energy during pregnancy.

-- The hormone relaxin, produced during pregnancy, causes the ligaments that support the joints to stretch, increasing the risk of injury.
+- The hormone relaxin, which the body produces more of during pregnancy, causes the ligaments that support the joints to stretch, increasing the risk of injury.

-- The mother’s changing weight alters the center of gravity, putting extra strain on the joints and muscles in the lower back and the pelvis and increasing the chance of losing balance.
+- Weight changes affect the center of gravity, putting extra strain on the joints and muscles in the lower back and pelvis and increasing the chance of losing balance.

-- Avoid activities that increase the risk of abdominal trauma.
+- avoiding activities that increase the risk of abdominal trauma

-- Never exercise to the point of exhaustion.
+- avoiding exercising to the point of exhaustion

 Who should not exercise?

 The doctor may advise resting if a woman has:

 - a low placenta or placenta previa